Community ✓ Consultation ✓ Careful Planning ✓

 Our highest priority right now must be the restoration of the district's capacity to manage waste water without negative impacts.

 Capacity must be matched not only with existing demands but also fit for purpose for new real estate developments.
-The key objective is to bring new build developments into lock step with the district's capacity to process flushing and run off.
+The key objective is to bring new build developments into line with the district's capacity to process flushing and run off.

 Better Neighbourhoods